 - Yes.
 The following courses will no longer be offered:

 - Computer Science Discoveries

 - Middle School courses (except for math and language arts)

 - All our courses are accredited and can be taken for credit, which can then be transferred with an official AHS transcript.

 - Yes!
-Our courses are based on curriculum developed over years of success.
-We use the same methods as our brick-and-mortar campuses.
+Our courses are based on a curriculum developed over years of success.
+We use the same methods (4-ring and F.A.C.E.) as our brick-and-mortar campuses.

 - AHS includes teachings of the restored gospel throughout our academic curriculum.

-- New students must fill out a brief application online and sign a commitment to our honor code.
+- New students must fill out a brief application online via our LiftEd platform and sign a commitment to our honor code.

-- Student-directed courses in the LiftEd platform will have an expanded Middle School offering called Impact, which engages students in a hands-on, production-based experience of personal development, applied research, and entrepreneurship.
+- LiftEd offers middle school courses that are student-led and include Humanities, Science, and a new course titled Impact, which engages students in a hands-on, production-based experience of personal development, applied research, and entrepreneurship.

 - Non-Credit independent study courses have a base cost of $49, with an additional cost of $35 for Math and $49 for science classes.

 - This option includes student access to course materials for 6 months.

 - For-Credit independent study courses have a base cost of $195, with an additional cost of $35 for Math and $49 for Science.